-The site also hosts our small press, Jardine Miller Publishing and the Only Things Canadian Shopping Directory, as well as the archives of the Lifeline Anxiety Disorder Newsletter which was a print and online newsletter sponsored and managed by Design and Copy Consultation Services to communicate the realities and impact of anxiety disorders during the years when there was little or no information available to the general public.
+The site also hosts our small press, Jardine Miller Publishing, as well as the archives of the Lifeline Anxiety Disorder Newsletter which was a print and online newsletter sponsored and managed by Design and Copy Consultation Services to communicate the realities and impact of anxiety disorders during the years when there was little or no information available to the general public.

 SONGS OF MY SOUL